To create a healthy lifestyle, we need to curate a space that is healthy for our physical selves– and the planet.

 First, read labels.
 PVC plastics are stamped with a ‘3’ or ‘V’ recycling logo.
 This label is normally found at the bottom of the bottle, so make sure to look under it before purchasing anything.
 When shopping for groceries or toys, make sure to avoid anything with a ‘3’ or ‘V’ recycling logo.

 Unfortunately, not everything that contains PVC has this label, making it much more difficult to avoid.
 Environmental groups like Greenpeace are actively advocating against the use of PVC in mass production.
 By supporting environmental groups like Greenpeace, you can work towards a more eco-friendly production and manufacturing process.

-Finally, opt to buy yoga mats and fitness equipment made from recycled and alternative materials, such as Mache’s storage shown in the image above.
+Finally, opt to buy yoga mats and fitness equipment made from recycled and alternative materials, such as Mache’s eco-yoga storage and accessories.
 As previously mentioned, cork yoga mats are a great alternative to PVC-based yoga mats.
-Like PVC-based mats, cork yoga mats have great grip, but they also absorb heat better, are degradable, and non-toxic.
-Other alternatives include mats made from 100% rubber, avocado, or recycled materials.
+Like PVC-based mats, cork yoga mats have great grip, but they also feel soft, smell nice, are degradable, and non-toxic.
+Other alternatives include eco-friendly and non-toxic yoga mats made from 100% natural rubber, organic cotton, or recycled materials, such as wet suits.

-By actively choosing eco-friendly products, you create a space that is not only healthy for you and your lifestyle, but also for the planet.
+By actively choosing eco-friendly and plastic-free products, you create a space that is not only healthy for you and your lifestyle, but also for the planet.